analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

 2. In `main()` function of `max32666_main.c`:

    - If needed, disable any unnecessary initialization (e.g. BLE, powmon).
-   - If only video (or audio) application exists, remove qspi communication to the non-existent components.
-A typical qspi communication with audio/video core is:
+   - If only a video (or only an audio) application exists, remove QSPI communication to the non-existent components.
+A typical QSPI communication with the audio/video core is:

    ```c++
    for (int try = 0; try < 3; try++) {